fqgiord/temporizador/README.md

 # portfolio

-> Product List ecommerce.
-Tech: HTML, CSS, JavaScript.
+> Timer and music player to relax - Tech: HTML, CSS, JavaScript.
+> A project developed with support from Alura, which is always contributing to the programming community

 # technology utilized: